 Peace Corps Response Frequently Asked Questions

-When you are ready to apply, be prepared to describe how your skills and experience will lead to the overall success of a project.
+The online application generally takes 15–30 minutes to complete.
+First, you will create a profile, providing general candidate information and uploading your résumé.
+Once you have created a profile, you can apply for specific position(s).
+Be prepared to describe how your skills and experience meet the mandatory qualifications for each position.
 Once you submit your application, you will receive an email confirmation.
 You may update your profile at any time after submitting an application.

-How are applicants selected?
+How are candidates selected?

 How do I check the status of my application?

 You can check the status of your application at any time by logging into your account and clicking on “Job Submission Status.”
 Your application status is viewable under the column “HR Status.”

 If I already submitted an application for the Peace Corps, can I use the same one for Peace Corps Response?

 No. There are separate application processes for the Peace Corps and Peace Corps Response.

 I am a currently serving Peace Corps Volunteer interested in transitioning to a Peace Corps Response assignment after I complete my current service.
 What should I consider?

 - Search the Peace Corps Response webpage three to four months before your close of service date for positions that match your interest and experience.

 - Submit your application at least 45 days before you close service.